elanmart/bnb-full/README.md

 * The [how I used it to manage AWS machines configuration](elanmart.github.io/2018-02-09-how-to-aws) part

 ### Motivation
-This is **bnb**, my personal manager for managing machine learning experiments that should be distributed to a set of remote machines.
+This is **bnb**, my personal manager for machine learning experiments that should be distributed to a set of remote machines.

 ### Simplified version